 Applies to Models: all WRN series recorders as of 01/01/2021

 Due to the nature of the WRN series recorder running Linux, in some cases, such as losing the administrator password, you may need to re-image the operating system.
-This article details steps to accomplish this update; if Hanwha Vision America releases any updates for this model recorder, they will be through an ISO that has the drivers and updates contained within that ISO; this would necessitate a re-image of the Linux OS on this recorder.
+This article details steps to accomplish this update.
+If Hanwha Vision releases any updates for this model recorder, they will be through an ISO that has the drivers and updates contained within that ISO.
+This would necessitate a re-image of the Linux OS on this recorder.
 These instructions will walk you through that process.

-If you simply need to update the version of the WAVE VMS server or client software, there is no need to perform a re-image.
-Simply update the VMS using the provided build numbers in the WAVE client, or by manually installing the Linux packages downloaded from the wavevms.com website.
+If you simply need to update the WAVE VMS server or client software version, there is no need to perform a re-image.
+Simply update the VMS using the information in this document, or by manually installing the Linux packages downloaded from the WAVE VMS web site.

 Warning: You will need a blank 8GB or larger USB drive to perform this process.